-Furthermore, Aristotle attributed the first endeavours to introduce definitions to Socrates and emphasized that the need for them is linked to the use of abstract theoretical concepts, rather than of sensible things:
+Furthermore, Aristotle attributed the first endeavours to introduce definitions to Socrates and emphasized that the need for them is linked to the use of abstract theoretical concepts rather than of sensible things:

-Socrates, disregarding the physical universe and confining his study to moral questions, sought in this sphere for the universal and was the first to concentrate upon definitions [ὁρισμῶν].
-[Plato] followed him and assumed that the problem of definition is concerned not with any sensible thing but with entities of another kind; for the reason that there can be no general definition [ὄρος] of sensible things which are always changing (Aristotle, Metaphysics 1.987b).5
+Socrates, disregarding the physical universe and confining his study to moral questions, sought in this sphere for the universal and was the first to concentrate upon definitions [$\delta\rho\iota\sigma\mu\omega\nu$].
+[Plato] followed him and assumed that the problem of definition is concerned not with any sensible thing but with entities of another kind; for the reason that there can be no general definition [$\delta\rho\sigma\varsigma$] of sensible things which are always changing (Aristotle, Metaphysics 1.987b).5

-The importance of names, especially in mathematics, has been emphasized Graham (2011) who asserts that naming plays an essential role because mathematical objects that have not yet been named are difficult to work with.
+The importance of names, especially in mathematics, has been emphasized by Graham (2011), who asserts that naming plays an essential role because mathematical objects that have not yet been named are difficult to work with.
 For mathematicians naming is the path toward gaining control over the objects they just conceive.
-In their book Naming Infinity, Graham and Kantor (2009) gave a detailed account of how naming of abstract concepts contributed in the development of the Moscow School of Mathematics and the founding of descriptive set theory, which gave birth to the modern definition of probability and the development of stochastics.
+In their book Naming Infinity, Graham and

+Kantor (2009) gave a detailed account of how naming of abstract concepts contributed to the development of the Moscow School of Mathematics and the founding of descriptive set theory, which gave birth to the modern definition of probability and the development of stochastics.